CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 ![](renders/analysis/head_20s_kernel_time_zooms.png)

-While a rasterizer's rendering performance is bounded by the number of fragments we have to compute, a pathtracer is bounded by the number of triangles.
-In that sense, rasterizer can scale up really well with high number of triangles.
+As we can see, the `_rasterize` kernel increases significantly in kernel time because each triangle that it has to rasterize now has a larger area with more number of fragments.

 Similarly, I profiled the execution time (_microseconds_) with the following features on and off:

 ![](renders/analysis/head_20s_kernel_time_with_features.png)

 As expected, bilinear filtering and k-buffer occupy more device time.
 However, the performace decrease isn't significant enough.
 For the k-buffer, instead of using a linked list of depth buffers, I only created an additional buffer of accumulated alpha colors of overlapping fragments.
 This optimized for having to look several depth buffer, which could make memory read and write from global buffer slower.

+While a rasterizer's rendering performance is bounded by the number of fragments we have to compute, a pathtracer is bounded by the number of triangles.
+In that sense, rasterizer can still scale up really well with high number of triangles.

 # Incomplete feature